 The economic wellbeing of households with very low incomes is of particular interest to social policy researchers and analysts.
-The 2015-16 outputs from the SIH use the same definition of 'Low income' and 'Lower income' households that were adopted for the 2013-14 SIH.
-Further information relating to the reasons for the changes can be found in the 'Income' chapter of Survey of Income and Housing, User Guide, Australia, 2013-14 (cat. no. 6553.0).
+The 2019–20 outputs from the SIH use the same definition of 'Low income' and 'Lower income' households that were adopted for the 2013–14 and 2017–18 SIH.

 Low income households

 Analysis of 'Low income' households is presented in Household Income and Wealth, Australia, 2019–20 (cat. no. 6523.0).